kuma35/thinking-forth-translate/appendixa.rst

 ..

-fetches the contents of the variable BANANAS.
+fetches the contents of the variable ``BANANAS``.
 Its counterpart is ``!`` (pronounced “store”), which stores a value into the location, as in: